eirots/emulator-assembler/README.md

 `make`
 `make build`
 -  Builds the Emulator inside of `build/bin`.
 Creates `build` folder if it doesn't exist.
--  Moves the Assembler and a test file into the `build` directory
+-  Moves the Assembler and a test file into the `build` directory.

 `make test`
-- Runs `make build`
+- Runs `make build`.
-- Compiles and runs emulator tests
+- Compiles and runs emulator tests.

 `make emu_run`
 - Runs `make build`
-- Runs emulator on example test file `prog_a.bin` with cache setting of 1
+- Runs emulator on example test file `prog_a.bin` with cache setting of 1.

 `make docs`
-- Generates autodocumentation
+- Generates autodocumentation.

 `make assemble FILE=[EXAMPLE_TEST_FILE_NAME.asm]`
-- Copies assembler file into `build` folder and executes assembler on `EXAMPLE_TEST_FILE_NAME.asm`
+- Copies assembler file into `build` folder and executes assembler on `EXAMPLE_TEST_FILE_NAME.asm`.

+`make asm_test`
+- Runs assembler tests.
+- NOTE: This command requires `pytest` to be installed.

 `make clean`
-- Removes build folder and autodocs
+- Removes build folder and autodocs.
 _______________
 ## Worklog (Project 2)
 | date | hours worked | what did I work on? |